Last Updated on by

 Pricing for the TrackR Bravo

-TrackR Bravo sells for anywhere from $20 to $30 on Amazon.
+TrackR Bravo sells on Amazon.

 Like the Bravo, the TrackR Pixel can help you find your lost keys and just about anything you affix this tracker to.
 It also has a very audible alarm and flashing LED lights that make it easier for you to locate missing items.